A Probabilistic State Space Model for Joint Inference from Differential Equations and Data: Related work

 \textbf{Monte Carlo methods:} (Markov-chain) Monte Carlo methods are also able to infer a time-dependent ODE latent force from a set of state observations.
 Options that are compatible with a setup similar to the present work would include sequential Monte Carlo techniques \citep{naesseth2019elements}, elliptical slice sampling \citep{murray2010elliptical}, or Hamiltonian Monte Carlo \citep{betancourt2017conceptual} (for instance realized as the No-U-Turn sampler \citep{hoffman2014no}).
 The shared disadvantage of Monte Carlo methods applied to the resulting ODE inverse problem is that the complexity of obtaining \emph{a single} Monte Carlo sample is of the same order of magnitude as computing the \emph{full} Gaussian approximation of the posterior distribution.
 In Appendix \ref{appendix:mcmc} we show results from a parametric version of the SIRD-latent force model (using the No-U-Turn sampler as provided by NumPyro \citep{phan2019composable}).
 This sampler requires \emph{thousands} of numerical ODE solutions, compared to the single solve of our method.
+This fact is also reflected in the wall-clock time needed for both types of inference.
+While the MCMC experiment in Appendix \ref{appendix:mcmc} takes in the order of hours, each experiment with our approach takes under one minute to complete.
 In other words, the algorithm in the present work poses an efficient yet expressive alternative to Monte Carlo methods for approximate inference with dynamical systems.